 Base salary is the component of compensation that is fixed and intended to compensate our executives, based on their experience, expertise and job responsibilities, for work performed during the fiscal year.
-Historically, our Annual Executive Salary Administration Plan, which sets budget levels for annual salary merit and equity adjustments, is structured to be generally consistent with market trends based on published salary survey data.
-For 2009, salary merit increases were eliminated in light of the economic downturn.
-The Hewitt Survey suggests that aggregate salaries for our named executive officers for 2009, frozen at 2008 levels, were below the median level for the group of forty comparably-sized general industry companies surveyed (and listed above).
+Our Annual Executive Salary Administration Plan, which sets budget levels for annual salary merit and equity adjustments, is structured to be generally consistent with market trends based on published salary survey data.